buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 in the builder are **multi-arch artifacts**, and we can reach them by reading an [image index](https://github.com/opencontainers/image-spec/blob/master/image-index.md)

+Packaging a multi-arch builder will require the output to be **publish** to a registry.

 ```bash
 pack builder create my-jammy-builder --config ./builder.toml --publish
 ```
 > **Important**
-> Similar to the `buildpack package`, pack will determine a multi-arch builder must be created based on the multiple targets defined.
+> Similar to the `buildpack package,` pack will determine a multi-arch builder must be created based on the multiple targets defined.

 In this case `pack` will follow the builder creation process for **each provided target**, pulling the correct (based on os/arch) buildpacks, build and run images and creating different builders images that are